– Chandra Shekher Mishra

 Secondly, Common Citizenship ensures that the religious belief of a citizen, if any, does not affect his relationship with the State;

-Lastly, Separation of the State and Religion as discussed above.
+Lastly, the Separation of the State and Religion is discussed above.

-It is, however, submitted that upon pragmatical analysis one could easily identify that the Indian State subscribes itself to the Sarva Dharma Sam Bhava model rather than Holyoake’s or Donald Smith’s model of secularism.
-The 45th Amendment Bill provided a clause that construed secularism to mean Sarva Dharma Sam Bhava, which could not be passed due to the lack of a majority in the Council of States.
+However, it is submitted that upon pragmatical analysis, one could quickly identify that the Indian State subscribes to the Sarva Dharma Sam Bhava model rather than Holyoake’s or Donald Smith’s model of Secularism.
+The 45th Amendment Bill provided a clause that construed Secularism to mean Sarva Dharma Sam Bhava, which could not be passed due to the lack of a majority in the Council of States.
 However, in Aruna Roy v.
-Union of India, the Supreme Court said that secularism in the Indian context translates into the idea of Sarva Dharma Sam Bhava.
-Again, this author is only describing what secularism ‘is’ in India and not what it ‘ought’ to be.
+Union of India, the Supreme Court said that Secularism in the Indian context translates into the idea of Sarva Dharma Sam Bhava.
+Again, this author only describes what secularism ‘is’ in India, not what it ‘ought’ to be.

 A Secular Society and Roots of Secularism in India:

 A secular society is a necessary prerequisite for the existence of a secular State.
-A secular society is tolerant to different religious beliefs and practices provided they are fair and just.
-After all, how long could the State be, reasonably, expected to remain secular in a society which has a completely intolerant attitude towards other religious beliefs?
-In this context, one assertion that the Indians, who deride secularism for being atheistic at its core, often put forth is that the said value concept does not find its root in India and that pre-independence Indian society was never secular.
-The aforesaid assertion, however, is a fallacy to a large extent.
+A secular society tolerates different religious beliefs and practices, provided they are fair and just.
+After all, how long could the State reasonably expect to remain secular in a society with an entirely intolerant attitude toward other religious beliefs?
+In this context, one assertion that the Indians, who deride Secularism for being atheistic at its core, often put forth is that the said value concept does not find its root in India and that pre-independence Indian society was never secular.
+The assertion above, however, is a fallacy to a large extent.

-Even though the term was coined in nineteenth-century Britain, one could easily find traces of ideological application of religious tolerance and sarva dharma sam bhava, the Indian secularism, in Indian society way before the nineteenth century.
-It has to be understood that Indian secularism does not have a non-religious or anti-religious connotation rather it treats every religion equally.
-It is a well-known fact that religion was the central and most important pillar in the development of the Aryan civilization and at inception, Hinduism was its only religion.
-Over time, the exchange of culture and foreign invasions allowed numerous other religions to find their individual space and flourish within the Indian civilization.
-But the reason why these religions have for so long peacefully co-existed and proliferated, and always will, is the long tradition of Hindu tolerance and this argument could by no means be denied.
-So, it is ununderstandable as to how the Indian society was never secular since its historical tradition of religious tolerance has been well echoed across the world.
+Even though the term was coined in nineteenth-century Britain, one could easily find traces of the ideological application of religious tolerance and sarva dharma sam bhava, Indian Secularism, in Indian society before the nineteenth century.
+It has to be understood that Indian Secularism does not have a non-religious or anti-religious connotation; instead, it treats every religion equally.
+It is a well-known fact that religion was the central and most important pillar in the development of the Aryan civilization.
+At its inception, Hinduism was its only religion.
+Over time, the exchange of culture and foreign invasions allowed numerous other religions to find their personal space and flourish within the Indian civilization.
+But the reason why these religions have for so long peacefully co-existed and increased, and always will, is the long tradition of Hindu tolerance, and this argument could by no means be denied.
+So, it is ununderstandable how Indian society was never secular since its historical practice of religious tolerance has been well echoed worldwide.

-Indian history manifests other instances as well where such a policy of religious tolerance was supposedly exercised- most noticeably under the reigns of the rulers Ashoka and Akbar.
-Ashoka was a devout Buddhist who propagated Buddhism across the whole world and not just in India but never did he interfere with the religious beliefs and practices of Hindus and the Jains it is said.
-In the medieval period, Akbar too adopted this liberal policy of religious tolerance, juxtaposed to other Mughal and Muslim rulers, during his reign.
+Indian history manifests other instances where such a policy of religious tolerance was supposedly exercised- most noticeably under the reigns of the rulers Ashoka and Akbar.
+Ashoka was a devout Buddhist who propagated Buddhism worldwide, not just in India.
+It is said that he never interfered with the religious beliefs and practices of Hindus and Jains.
+During his reign, Akbar adopted this liberal policy of religious tolerance in the medieval period, juxtaposed with other Mughal and Muslim rulers.
 Consider the formation of his Navratnas, wherein four ministers were Hindus, or the stance where he abolished the controversial and sectarian Jizya tax.
-Akbar even sidelined the orthodox Islamic ideas intending to bring about religious harmony in the Indian society and devised Din-i-illahi which was the synthesis of different religious ideas and beliefs including Hinduism and Islam.
+Akbar even sidelined the orthodox Islamic ideas intending to bring about religious harmony in Indian society and devised Din-i-illahi, which synthesized different religious views and beliefs, including Hinduism and Islam.

-While delivering a speech at Berkley Centre, former prime minister Atal Bihari Vajpayee proposed that the idea of Sarva Dharma Sam Bhava finds its inception in the ancient Indian saying Ekam Sadavipra Bahudha Vadanti which means that the God is one whom sages call by different names.
+While delivering a speech at Berkley Centre, former prime minister Atal Bihari Vajpayee proposed that the idea of Sarva Dharma Sam Bhava’s inception saying Ekam Sadavipra Bahudha Vadanti, which means that God is one whom sages call by different names.
 To quote him: